sirAlexander/shikanga-ai-workshops/codex-workflows/design/design_spec.md

 2. Click Start → bug appears/moves, score & timer active.
 3. 20s end: modal overlays, prompts name, submits, leaderboard updates.
 4. Player can replay as often as desired.
+### Hit Feedback & Sound
+- On every successful hit:
+  - Show a temporary squish/splat under the bug with a random hue.
+  - Display a floating “+1” near the hit that rises and fades.
+  - Play a short “squish” sound (WebAudio), subject to user gesture and the audio toggle.